NicoleLatifi/career-development-curriculum/module_one/2005_career_journal.md

 1. Habits Reflection:
 * How have you seen yourself become more aware of your habits?
 Have you tried implementing anything new?
 What have the results been?

+   _I have recently noticed that when I wake up earlier and go for a walk in the morning, I am more productive throughout the rest of my day.
+In order to do this, I also need to go to bed as early as possible._

 2. Start Where You Are (Empathize with the user -- *you*)
 * Health: how you answer “how are you”; intersection of physical, mental, and emotional health
     * How would you rate your overall health on a scale of 1-5?
 How do you currently make time for activities associated with your health?
 What is a small change you could make here to readjust your health ratings?